 If you still have a problem:

-2. Give it to a student support officer, the Principal or Assistant Director of Studies.
+2. Give it to a Student Support Officer, the School Office Manager or Director of Studies.

 3. We will write down a report which we will keep in the office.

 4. We will take further action to resolve the problem and help.

 If you prefer to file a complaint anonymously, you can do so by using our online form available here

 We always try our best to help you with any problems but if you are still not happy, as we are an accredited English centre, you can contact British Council